The Changed World of Earnings Season

 How to Play Earnings Gaps

 How so?
-Well, I’ve often written that a big gap up following earnings report is very bullish, especially for the intermediate-term.
+Well, I’ve often written that a big gap up following an earnings report is very bullish, especially for the intermediate term.
 It represents a big change in perception that usually leads to further buying or selling in the weeks ahead.

 Yes, yes, I know it’s hard to go out and buy a stock that just gapped up a bunch, but that’s why it works; only after a few weeks of the stock doing well do most investors usually say, “hey, this looks like a real winner.”
 That’s why you need to follow the evidence and not your gut!